vile/investigations/publicinvestigations/content/posts/mujahideen-brigade-investgation/index.md

 \[<https://metasleuth.io/result/btc/bc1qf42hkrnn8uj8z7kdk29dqs6hfzw6u06cpa4y70?source=91642e48-4c4b-490d-bf33-278800f9f33e>; <https://postimg.cc/JD6DtHvh>]

 The ETH address is slightly more interesting compared to Tron and Bitcoin.
 Activity is spread across both L1 Ethereum and BSC.
 CEX withdrawals are almost solely from BitGo, but a single small withdrawal was also made from Bitget.
 A large portion of funds eventually get deposited back into Bitget, whether directly or through an intermediary wallet.
-Remaining self-hosted wallet volume is consist with activity on TRX and BTC; some donating wallets on Ethereum have also donated to other OFAC- and CSL-sanctioned Middle Eastern related entities, such as [Gaza Now](https://www.opensanctions.org/entities/ofac-47635/).
+Remaining self-hosted wallet volume is consistent with activity on TRX and BTC; some donating wallets on Ethereum have also donated to other OFAC- and CSL-sanctioned Middle Eastern related entities, such as [Gaza Now](https://www.opensanctions.org/entities/ofac-47635/).

 It is also to note that the [single largest incoming transaction](https://etherscan.io/tx/0xc853c0a0fac9ccb66422aa840756594b07df9c00b2aceff02a99d1b2000efb5e) of any chain is present on Ethereum, a ~0.615 ETH "donation" worth roughly USD\$1600 at the time it was sent.